13 Ich bin ein Berliner

 The arrival of an exorbitant bill in the same moment served to deflate him even more, but the look on Magda’s face told him that he wasn’t going to change her mind.

 The afternoon and evening were spent alone, walking through wet streets, looking for cheap menus or seeking out fast-food outlets.
-The thought of her spending the day with another guy made him more jealous than he had felt himself capable of.
-Finally, having run out of ideas on how best to spend his afternoon, he determined to return to the shabby guest house and force himself to sleep until it was time to meet her again.
+The thought of you spending the day with another guy made me more jealous than I had ever felt capable of.
+Finally, having run out of ideas on how best to spend a lonely wet afternoon, I determined to return to the shabby guest house and sleep until it was time to get ready to meet you again.

-The belligerent expression on the porter’s face, as he threw his room-key on the counter mocked him.
+The belligerent expression on the porter’s face, as he threw the room-key on the counter fitted my picture of Berlin exactly on this horrible afternoon.

 “He thinks I’m a fool,” Shaun thought, “and perhaps I am.
 Her eyes have left me hanging in an abyss somewhere between absolute joy and heartrending misery.”

 The room wasn’t going to lift his spirits, but at least the bed might sooth his pain.
 He stripped naked and jumped in between the off-white sheets.
 He felt something wet.
 The bottom of the bed was sapping.
 He looked up at the ceiling and saw the stain left by the rainwater.
 The room was too small to allow him to move the bed to another position.
 Lying crossways, he managed to avoid the wetter parts of the blankets.
-He would certainly complain in the morning, but for the moment he just wanted to fall asleep with Magda on his mind and he prayed that she would be in his dreams.
-Eventually, the light waned through the split in the curtain and the sounds of rough voices and loveless sex subsided in the next room.
+He would certainly complain in the morning, but for the moment he just wanted to fall asleep with Magda on his mind.
+After hours of twisting and turning and fruitless soul-searching, the light waned through the split in the curtain and the sounds of rough voices and loveless sex subsided in the next room.

 Radiant sunlight woke him up early the following morning.
-The fear of disappointment which had filled him the previous day was gone.
-His excitement at the very memory of the hours they had spent the previous day in the cafe showed him that he had even fallen deeper than before and the thought of meeting her soon again filled him with such longing that he didn’t recognise himself.
+The fear of disappointment which had possessed him the previous day had abated.
+The memory of the hours spent in the cafe showed him that he had fallen deeper than before and the thought of seeing her again filled him with such emotion that he decided not to allow reason to insinuate itself on this marvellous adventure.

 His suspicions about Uli’s intentions towards Magda left him somewhere between fury and rampant jealousy.
 However, he knew that these were feelings he would have to put to one side when he met Magda later that morning.
-From what she had said the previous day, it was obvious that she expected them all to get on well together when they came face to face sooner or later during his stay.
+From what she had said the previous day, it was obvious that she expected them to become great friends should they came face to face at some stage during his stay.

 There was no one at the reception to complain to, as he left the guest house.
 He had only reserved for one more night, he told himself, and he would make his mind up the following morning.
 He didn’t anticipate any problem in staying longer and the weather did seem to have improved so the leaky ceiling was less of a concern.

 Even the miserable streets he had walked through on the first night looked radiant in the autumn sunlight.
-He thought of the constant tension at school and imagined a substitute teacher trying to motivate his thirty five pupils during Irish lessons or trying to keep them all active in the tiny sports hall during PE.
-He would normally feel guilty about missing school, but this stolen time with Magda simply served to make the experience all the more intense.
+He thought of the constant tension at school and imagined a substitute teacher trying to motivate his forty pupils during Irish lessons or trying to keep them all active in the tiny sports hall during PE.
+He thought he would have felt guilty about missing school, but the unjustified absence and the danger of being caught just made the stolen moments with Magda all the more intense.

 “He wants to meet you,” she said, “and he intends to invite you to come back with us for coffee and cake.”

-“That’s really very nice of Uli,” Shaun agreed, trying to appear impressed and well disposed towards this competing male.
+“That’s really very nice of Uli,” Shaun agreed, trying to appear impressed and well disposed towards this clever bastard.

 “Let’s go somewhere for breakfast?”
 Shaun suggested.